See the bigger picture. Make a better world.

 At UC Berkeley's College of Natural Resources, we study natural and human systems from biological, ecological, economic, and social-science perspectives.
 We engage the issues that shape the complex, inter-connected world of the 21st century, from sustainable food systems to obesity, from water policy to energy economics, and from the far-reaching impacts of climate change to the linkages between the human genome, diet, and disease.

-Choose one of our nine majors or eight minors, and you'll enjoy a small-college home on the big Berkeley campus, our personalized advising services, undergraduate research opportunities, and numerous student resources, many of them supported by our generous alumni.
+Choose one of our majors or minors, and you'll enjoy a small-college home on the big Berkeley campus, our personalized advising services, undergraduate research opportunities, and numerous student resources, many of them supported by our generous alumni.